lbl-srg/obc/specification/source/example.rst

   air.

-For the guideline 36 case, we implemented the multi-zone VAV control sequence.
+For the guideline 36 case, we implemented the multi-zone VAV control sequence based on :cite:`ASHRAE2016`.
 :numref:`fig_vav_con_sch` shows the sequence diagram, and the detailed implementation is available in the model `Buildings.Examples.VAVReheat.Guideline36 <http://simulationresearch.lbl.gov/modelica/releases/v5.0.0/help/Buildings_Examples_VAVReheat.html#Buildings.Examples.VAVReheat.Guideline36>`_.